VitaliiTsilnyk/NGettext/README.md

   You don't even need to care about locales of your application's threads.
 * NGettext loads translations from *.mo files.
 You can even load translations from specified file or stream.
 * NGettext supports message contexts.
-* NGettext provides nice and simple API for translation.
+* NGettext provides nice and simple API, compatible with any type of application (console, GUI, web...).